GoogleCloudPlatform/snapshot-debugger/README.md

 will be made after the freeze date.
 The repository can be forked by users if they wish to maintain it going forward.

+### What happens after Aug 31

+After Aug 31, 2023, Snapshot Debugger CLI and agents remain functional.
+Users can fork the repository to add features.

+This OSS solution is being provided as an alternative to Cloud Debugger that users can use beyond the end of the support period.
+The purpose of the support period is to assist users with issues or questions they have around transitioning from Cloud Debugger to Snapshot Debugger.

 ## CLI Command Reference

 See